BDR-Pro/OptionsTradingML/README.md

    python main.py
    ```

-## Training Your Model
-Refer to the `training/` directory for scripts and instructions on how to train your model with your own data.

 ## Contributing
 Contributions to StockFinder are welcome. please submitting pull requests.

 ## License
-This project is licensed under the [LICENSE NAME] - see the `LICENSE.md` file for details.
+This project is licensed under the [MIT License] - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - Special thanks to the team and contributors who made this project possible.